 After leaving active duty, Jason began working on his bachelor’s.
 Once he completed his BA in Government and Public Policy at the University of Baltimore, Jason continued to pursue a life of public service by working on veteran hiring policy at the Centers for Medicare and Medicaid Services.
 This led Jason to the White House where he advocated on behalf of the veteran and military family community; working with private partners and service organizations to ensure the needs of the veteran community were relayed to the Administration.

 He and his wife, Tracy, fell in love with the city of Havre de Grace and felt blessed to have the opportunity to raise their young son, Colt, here.
-Jason serves as liaison to myriad City Commissions and Committees, is a member of the American Legion Post 47, and a drilling Non-Commissioned Officer (NCO) with the Army Reserves.
+As a Councilman, Jason is liaison to the Water and Sewer Commission, Havre de Grace Youth Commission, Economic Development Advisory Board (EDAB); is a member of the Planning Committee and Admin Committee, and chairs the Budget and Finance Committee.
+Jason is also a member of the Executive Committee at the Joseph L. Davis American Legion Post 47, and a drilling Non-Commissioned Officer (NCO) with the US Army Reserves.

 Casi Tomarchio was appointed to the City Council in November 2017 to complete the term vacated by Steve Gamatoria.